 8. Confirm the availability of training and customization

 A CRM tool should be well-configured.
 Your staff members should also be able to attend training sessions before using its features.
-So, make sure to ask the price for configuring the tool for your business and conducting training sessions.
+So, ask the price for configuring the tool for your business and conducting training sessions.

-On the other hand, training is one of the most basic facets of a seamless CRM implementation.
-It should be a continuous, user-specific experience so that everyone can use it to refine their efficiency.
+On the other hand, training is one of the essential facets of a seamless CRM implementation.
+It should be a continuous, user-specific experience so everyone can use it to refine their efficiency.

-Whether it is an individual, a group, or role-based, CRM training shows how the software works, how everything is connected, and how a user plays a role in the overall business workflow.
+Whether an individual, a group, or role-based, CRM training shows how the software works, how everything is connected, and how a user plays a role in the overall business workflow.

 9. Find a tool that can be accessed using any device

 Your team of sales professionals is most probably mobile and using various devices.
 Find a tool that can be accessed using different web-hosted devices.
-Keep in mind that most sales professionals have adopted technology ahead of everyone; hence you should choose a software that will be updated on a regular basis and keep up with the latest in the industry.
+Keep in mind that most sales professionals have adopted technology ahead of everyone; hence you should choose software that will be updated regularly and keep up with the latest in the industry.

 10. Explore a CRM’s flexibility

 CRM tools are built based on a variety of business processes.
-Every company’s processes are different, but specific processes can give them an edge over their competitors.
-It is necessary that your CRM is flexible so that it can facilitate your processes.
+Every company’s processes are different, but specific processes can give them an edge over its competitors.
+Your CRM must be flexible & Asus 2-in-1 Q535 so that it can facilitate your processes.